Chairman Stephen N. Davis, MBBS, FRCP, FACP

 Mechanisms of interactions between second messengers involved in pepsinogen secretion from chief cells; bile acid composition; hepatitis C; mucosal immunity and inflammation; molecular biology of GI dysplasia and cancer, pathogenesis of GI infections, immunopathogenesis of hepatobiliary diseases, hepatic fibrosis, pathogenesis of IBD, novel endoscopic therapies, novel therapeutic approaches to viral hepatitis, IBD, esophageal and colon cancer.
 Also see the Gastroenterology and Hepatology web site.

 Jeffrey Fink, M.D., Professor of Medicine and Epidemiology and Public Health

 Director, Early Renal Insufficiency and Safe Kidney Programs.

-Medical student and residency education, clinical epidemiology of chronic kidney disease, influence of patient safety on health outcomes in kidney disease.
+Medical student and residency education, hospital medicine, patient safety and quality improvement, clinical epidemiology of chronic kidney disease, influence of patient safety on health outcomes in kidney disease.
 Also see the General Internal Medicine web site.